 Are these 500 miles at Darlington the most difficult in all of NASCAR?

 “Yeah, it’s flat out the most difficult.
-I think 500 miles at Darlington is tougher than 600 miles at Charlotte because you are up on the wheel all day and you’re right on the edge and, when you slip over that edge, you get that Darlington stripe and usually you get a fender rub and then you’re working out of a hole.
+I think 500 miles at Darlington is tougher than 600 miles at Charlotte because you are up on the wheel all race long and you’re right on the edge and, when you slip over that edge, you get that Darlington stripe and usually you get a fender rub and then you’re working out of a hole.
 Attrition usually wipes out a few guys and you don’t want to be one of those, and so you’re just right on that edge all night long.”

 What makes Darlington unique?